ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image7.jpg" title="HHFM no middlebox detected" alt="HHFM no middlebox detected">}}

-In this case, we can see that the [HTTP Header Field Manipulation](https://ooni.org/nettest/http-header-field-manipulation/) test was run on Vodafone Italia (AS30722) on 25th March 2021 at 16:52 local time.
+In this case, we can see that the [HTTP Header Field Manipulation](https://ooni.org/nettest/http-header-field-manipulation/) test was run on Magticom Ltd. (AS16010) on 2nd August 2022 at 13:35 local time.
 When this test was performed, it emulated an [HTTP request](https://ooni.org/support/glossary/#http-request) towards a backend control server (which sends back any data it receives), but sent [HTTP headers](https://ooni.org/support/glossary/#http-header) with variations in capitalization (i.e. non-canonical HTTP headers).
 Since we received the HTTP headers exactly as we sent them, there is no visible middlebox or traffic manipulation on the tested network.

 If, however, a middlebox was present on the tested network, it may have normalized the invalid headers that we sent or added extra headers.
 Depending on whether the HTTP headers that we send and receive from a backend control server are the same or not, we are able to evaluate whether a middlebox is present on the tested network.